Chapter 8: "Lost and Found"

 "Why yes, but it also came from your mother.
-It has been a family heirloom for generations."
+It is a family heirloom."

 "Your mother wanted you to have it.
-It was lost for a long time, but it was retrieved after the cleanup from the earthquake and I kept it safe all these years in the treasury.
-Now that you are older and will appreciate it, you can have it; as a piece of your mother.
-As I opened the small locket, it contained a tiny painted picture of mother holding me as a baby.
-My eyes grew watery as I realized what a treasure this really/was.
+It was lost after the quake, but it was retrieved after the cleanup.
+I kept it safe all these years in the treasury.
+Now that you are older and will appreciate it you can have it; as a piece of your mother.
+When I opened the small locket, it contained a tiny painted picture of mother with a small child in her arms.
+My eyes blurred with tears.
+This was more than I could ever ask for.

 "It is not for you Shabby."
 I smiled.
-I put it safely in my sling around my neck along where my bulla hung.
+I slipped it inside my tunic next to where my bulla hung.

-His dark eyes stared out into the clear blue of the sea ahead.
-In the background you could hear men shouting and tugging on the chains as the boat came to a complete stop on the docks.
+His dark eyes stared out into the blue sea ahead.
+Along the port you could hear men shouting and tugging on the tethered ropes as the boat bobbled with the waves.

-"Are you ready to explore the world Barbarius?" called the voice from behind.
+"Are you ready to explore the world Barbarius?" called a voice from behind.

 "Any last regrets?"

-"Gaius it is your move."
+"Gaius it is your move," his companion said tapping his fingernails against his thighs.
 Gaius scratched his chin in deep thought.

 "You know sometimes if you do not get what you want you start small, and then take out the big piece.
 Either way you still fall in my trap."
-Gaius moved his piece back and surrounded his piece and knocked it out the way."
+Gaius moved his piece back and surrounded his opponent's piece and knocked it out the way.

-"That was a cheap move," the other man said getting angry while fiddling his back sheath where his dagger lay.
+"That was a cheap move," the other man snapped.
+His fingers reached into his sheath—

-"Careful, do not get heated over this.
+"Careful now," he said in a smooth voice.
+"Do not get heated over this.
 I have more things to get heated over.
-It is just a game right?" he smiled.
-The voice from the sailor disrupted the conversation.
+It is just a game, right?" he said with a grin.
+The sailor took his position by the stern.

 "If we catch the trade wind from the south we can get there in no time to catch up to the diplomat.
 Full speed ahead to Rome!"